-The rise in mobile usage offers many opportunities to strengthen an organization's culture, and offers innovative ways to amplify messages about compliance and good behavior.
+The rise in mobile usage offers many opportunities to strengthen an organization's culture and amplify messages about doing the right thing.
 Mobile apps can provide a more proactive approach to ethics and compliance by leveraging a device's geolocation and auto-notifications to provide users with information they need based on regional and activity risks.

 6 ways that mobile apps can improve E&C communications

 As today’s workforce leverages mobile devices as a normalized aspect of information access, the growth of mobile content consumption is reshaping how ethics and compliance practitioners innovate their program strategies.

 Mobile enablement can increase workforce engagement by embedding key topics and core principles at the fingertips of colleagues worldwide.
 Here are six ways that ethics and compliance professionals can integrate a mobile app into their program strategy: